• Menu

 They can use the balloon for a catheter to push open your cervix.
 Often used with medications to induce people.
 Learn more about Foley catheters in this article.

 So, that’s my five myths of inductions.
 If you want the WHOLE story about induction, don’t miss my Online Prenatal Class.
 You can get prepared for your entire delivery in 2-3 hours (or stretch it out much longer if you’d like to take your time).
 It’s all up to you!
-Come join me at 10% off with code PC10.
+AND as a bonus to start today — use code MYTHS to get 10% off right now!

 • About the Author